ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-arch.md

 | NATS Server  | N/A                            | Exposed to all collectors and metric stores |
 | cc-backend   | Exposed to users               | Exposed to users                            |

-With NATS, the metric store can be isolated from the compute network, reducing attack surface.
+With NATS, the metric store can be isolated from the cluster network, reducing attack surface.
 The NATS server becomes the single point of ingress for metrics.
-Another option to isolate the web backend from the compute network is to setup [cc-metric-collector proxies]({{< ref hierarchical-collection >}}).
+Another option to isolate the web backend from the cluster network is to setup [cc-metric-collector proxies]({{< ref hierarchical-collection >}}).

 ### Authentication